About Our New Health Center

 Today, we are engaged in a robust capital campaign to purchase and renovate a new state-of-the-art health center at 800 A Street in San Rafael.
 The new facility will reflect our commitment to and respect for our clients, and enable us to evolve with the needs of Marin County’s vulnerable children, families, seniors, and individuals experiencing homelessness and economic insecurity.

-Ritter Center works!
-Together, we are ending homelessness, providing essential healthcare services, and running the largest food pantry in Marin County.
-With your added support we can do this!
-Our vulnerable neighbors won't have to choose between food, healthcare or rentHomelessness is decreasing due to our efforts.
-However, remaining in stable housing requires supportive services.
-In Marin County, housing is limited and costs are rising, threatening to reverse this positive trend.
-You need to earn $54.23 per hour ($112,800 annually) - 3.4 times the state minimum wage - to afford the average monthly asking rent of $2,820* for a one bedroom apartment in the County.
+Homelessness is decreasing due to our efforts.
+However, accessing and remaining in stable housing requires supportive services like Ritter Center provides.
+In Marin County, many are a paycheck away from homelessness where housing is limited and costs are rising.
+Did you know that you need to earn $112,800 annually - 3.4 times the state minimum wage - to afford the average monthly asking rent of $2,820* for a one bedroom apartment in the County.
 Meanwhile, the maximum Social Security Income benefit is $1,182.94 for an individual adult.

 Marin County 2024 Point in Time Count